Insider Sell: Diodes Inc COO G - GuruFocus.com

 On May 26, 2023, Gary Yu, the Chief Operating Officer (COO) of Diodes Inc (DIOD, Financial), sold 1000 shares of the company's stock.
-This move comes amidst a year of insider selling activity for Diodes Inc, with no insider buys recorded over the past year.
+This transaction comes amidst a year of insider selling activity for Diodes Inc, with no insider buys recorded over the same period.
 In this article, we will take a closer look at Gary Yu's role in the company, Diodes Inc's business, and the relationship between insider transactions and the stock price.

 Who is Gary Yu?